List of alien races in Marvel Comics: Galactic Council

+The Galactic Council is the assembly of numerous leaders of different alien empires across the universe created to deal with different matters of the universe.
+Its current members include Kl'rt and Paibok, representatives of the Kree/Skrull alliance, Oracle-2 and Izzy Kane, representatives of the Shi'ar empire, Noh-Varr, representative of the Kree; Richard Rider, representative of the Nova Corps; Peter Quill, representative of the Spartax; Mentacle, representative of the Rigellians; Riitho, representative of the Intergalactic Empire of Wakanda; Zoralis Gupa and Orbis Stellaris, representatives of the Galactic Rim Collective; Peacebringer, representative of the Chitauri; and Empress Kuga of the Zn'rx.

 In other media

 The Galactic Council appears in Guardians of the Galaxy, consisting of J'son, Thor, Irani Rael, the Rigellian Grand Commissioner, and the Supreme Intelligence.

 Major races

-A few alien races have had considerable "air time" in various Marvel Comics publications over the years, having a near-constant presence or major crossovers and storylines involving them.
+A few alien species have had considerable "air time" in various Marvel Comics publications over the years, having a near-constant presence or major crossovers and storylines involving them.
 This includes:

 Badoon

-The Badoon (first seen in Silver Surfer #2) are reptilian aliens that are notable for living under strict gender segregation, resulting in two separate societies: the Brotherhood of Badoon (ruled by a "Brother Royal") and the Sisterhood of Badoon (ruled by a Queen).
+The Badoon are reptilian aliens that are notable for living under strict gender segregation, resulting in two separate societies: the Brotherhood of Badoon (ruled by a "Brother Royal") and the Sisterhood of Badoon (ruled by a queen).

 Beyonders

-The Beyonders (first mentioned in Marvel Two-in-One #63) are enigmatic, virtually omnipotent entities powerful enough to collect planets.
+The Beyonders are enigmatic, virtually omnipotent entities powerful enough to collect planets.
 They are unable to leave their own dimension and have never been observed by any being of the Earth dimension and to interact with the Earth dimension they must operate through agents.
 The most notable member of the Beyonders is the Beyonder.